Assistantships and Financial Aid

 Applicants to the graduate program in plant pathology may compete for graduate research assistantships awarded by the department.
 A limited number of fellowships, assistantships, enhancements, and traineeships through various competitive research grants are available for outstanding applicants.

-Graduate assistantships provide stipend and tuition remission.
+Graduate assistantships provide a stipend, tuition remission, and subsidized health insurance.
 All available assistantships are controlled by individual faculty members who may or may not have an open assistantship to offer at a particular time.